oist/LuscombeU_stlrepeatmask/README.md

 - Point `--repeatlib` to a FASTA file to have an extra RepeatMasker run using it as a library.
 - Set `--taxon` to a taxon name to have an extra RepeatMasker run using the `-species` option set to that taxon.
-- Point `--singularity_image` to a local file path like `/flash/LuscombeU/singularity.cacheDir/tetools_1.88.5.sif` or an URL to singularity image to replace the default one.
 - Set the `--gzipped_input=false` parameter when the input is not compressed..

 ### Dfam